nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>

-### Clear all Patient records : `p clear`
+### Clear all patient records : `p clear`

-* You can also clears all patient records  in case you wish to terminate your subscription with CareFlow and move on to another system.
+* You can also clear all patient records  in case you wish to terminate your subscription with CareFlow and move on to another system.
 Run this command with caution!
   \
   &nbsp;
 * **Format:** `p clear`